Last Updated on November 25, 2025 by Christian Adams

 Kraftwerk – Trans-Europe Express (1977)

-See, this is why we had synth-pop in the 80s, techno in the 90s, and glitch in the 00s.
+Kraftwerk is responsible for synth-pop in the 80s, techno in the 90s, and glitch in the 00s.
 And Nintendocore today.
-There’s no fucking way I’m going to say you don’t need to hear this album.
+They’ve got their gloved German hands on most genres of electronic music.
+You must hear this album.
 Otherwise, at some point in 1995, you’re going to say, “What the fuck is this Depeche Mode shit?” and someone is going to school.
 Save yourself the hassle and get in early.

 Pere Ubu – The Modern Dance (1977)